Marketing

 Now, the market assessment will take a look at your current marketing activities.

 Much of this digital analysis will focus on your website.
-The reason for this is quite simply that in 2021, your website is as ever your storefront, the first port of call for potential customers, and, often, the number one reason that these same prospects can be turned off from a brand.
+The reason for this is quite simply that, your website is your storefront, the first port of call for potential customers, and, often, the number one reason that these same prospects can be turned off from a brand.

 The marketers will look at where traffic is coming from around the country, helping you put together a strategy that can target geo-specific audiences.